Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Performance evaluation

 \subsection{Comparison with the existing methods}

 In the following evaluation, four of our methods---BFS, look-ahead BFS, Dijkstra projection, and look-ahead Dijkstra projection---were compared with the Edge-Disjoint Paths Compilation (EDPC) algorithm~\cite{beverland2022surface}.
 We adopted a problem setting that satisfies the requirements of the EDPC algorithm.
 Specifically, the instruction sequence consists solely of CNOT gates and $T$-gates.
-Each $T$-gate is realized via $T$-gate teleportation between the target qubit and a magic state factory aligned at the perimeter of the qubit plane.
+Each $T$-gate is realized via $T$-gate teleportation between the target cell and a magic state factory cell aligned at the perimeter of the qubit plane.
 (For further details, see Appendix~\ref{app:select_conversion_detail}.)
 Under this setting, SELECT 0 required $17$ qubit plane size and $37{,}856$ instructions, and SELECT 5 required $30$ qubit plane size and $39{,}050$ instructions.

 The throughput of these methods is shown in Tab.\,\ref{tab:SELECT_throughput_EDPC}.
+The grayed results represent configurations that violate the kink condition, rendering them infeasible.
+Since a CNOT gate can be implemented via a 2D path using two code beats~\cite{beverland2022surface}, these entries can be converted to feasible counterparts by halving the values.
+However, the subsequent discussion compares the raw values to evaluate routing efficiency without this overhead.
+Notably, since our proposed methods satisfy the kink condition with modest overheads, accounting for the feasibility would effectively double the performance advantage, making our results even more favorable compared to the baseline methods.

-For the performance of the EDPC algorithm, it lies between that of BFS and look-ahead BFS.
+For the performance of the EDPC algorithm, it lies between that of the BFS and the look-ahead BFS.
 This is due to their different strategy of managing instruction dependency.
-Their algorithm initially applies topological sorting to the instruction dependency graph and repeatedly removes the instructions that has no dependent instructions, thereby decomposing the instructions into a sequence of instruction sets consisting of mutually independent instructions.
+Their algorithm initially applies topological sorting to the instruction dependency graph and repeatedly removes the instructions that have no dependent instructions, thereby decomposing the instructions into a sequence of instruction sets consisting of mutually independent instructions.
 This partitioning enables a parallel compilation of the instruction sets and facilitates designing a scheduler that handles many types of instructions, whereas it also worsens the scheduling performance by effectively adding ``barriers'' in the circuit.
-We consider this to be one of the reasons why look-ahead BFS outperforms EDPC, although their routing strategy is more sophisticated than our baseline methods.
+We consider this to be one of the reasons why the look-ahead BFS outperforms EDPC, although their routing strategy is more sophisticated than our baseline methods.